 Broadway history was made 40 years ago when the cast and crew of The Wiz: The Supersoul Musical ‘Wizard of Oz’ received eight Tony Award nominations and seven wins.

 The production was led and performed by African Americans, all of whom shared the honors of winning the 1975 Tony for Best Musical.
 The Wiz was also groundbreaking for its adaptation of L. Frank Baum’s The Wonderful Wizard of Oz (1900) as a tale that celebrates African American street style as a unique subculture and unapologetically American way of life.
 The song lyrics, script, sets, and costumes all reference and champion the struggles and triumphs of African Americans.

-Director and costume designer Geoffrey Holder took home two Tony awards for his work on the production.
-Holder was the first African American man to be nominated and win the Tony awards for Director of a Musical and Costume Designer.
-The collection has seven costumes from the 1975 Broadway show worn by the original cast, part of a much larger donation from the Black Fashion Museum, which was gifted in its entirety to NMAAHC in 2007.
+Director and costume designer Geoffrey Holder took home two Tony Awards for his work on the production.
+Holder was the first African American man to be nominated and win the Tony Awards for Director of a Musical and Costume Designer.
+The collection has seven costumes from the 1975 Broadway show worn by the original cast, part of a much larger donation from the Black Fashion Museum, which was gifted in its entirety to the Museum in 2007.

-The costumes designed by Holder provide a window into 1970s urban black life as represented in the art form of musical theater.
-Holder was born in Trinidad and moved to New York when he was in his twenties.
-The costumes he designed for The Wiz reflect his Caribbean-American experiences as well as the styles of African diasporic culture popular in the 1970s.
+The costumes designed by Holder provide a window into 1970's urban black life as represented in the art form of musical theater.
+Holder was born in Trinidad and moved to New York when he was in his 20s.
+The costumes he designed for The Wiz reflect his Caribbean American experiences as well as the styles of African diasporic culture popular in the 1970s.

 Freedom, you see, has got our hearts singing so joyfully Just look about You owe it to yourself to check it out Can't you feel a brand new day?Lyrics from "Brand New Day" The Wiz